 Our Urban Air Mobility Concept

-Cities are disorderly growing in on themselves with layers upon layers of massively costly and sluggish networks.
-This results in stressful traffic gridlocks, polluted air, no backup electricity and lack of data collection frameworks, severely hurting people’s quality of life.
+Cities around the world, especially in developing countries, suffer from a systematic lack of proper mobility infrastructure.
+They are disorderly growing in on themselves with layers upon layers of massively costly and sluggish networks.
+This results in stressful traffic gridlocks, polluted air and urban growth difficulties, severely hurting people’s quality of life.

 We’ve created a new way for cities to expand that disrupts the status quo, resolving these problems while generating new business opportunities in Transportation, Energy, Real Estate and Data.

-We’re developing Infrastructure Networks that can be implemented in any city and surroundings in a low cost manner, that provide new fast transportation connections without the need to build roads or rails, generate new desirable commercial and residential development, offer new clean electrical energy resources & backups and present new valuable data acquisition opportunities.
-All this magic happens at our Vertiports.
+Varon Vehicles Infrastructure Networks can be implemented in any city and surroundings in a low cost manner, providing fast and cleaner connectivity without the need to build roads or rails, generating new desirable commercial and residential development, offering new clean electrical energy resources & backups and presenting new valuable data acquisition opportunities.
+All this is the magic of Urban Air Mobility (UAM) seen as infrastructure.

-Air Vehicles will continuously service between vertiports to provide transportation services to customers like TNCs, logistics companies, patient transport and more.
+Company Air Vehicles will continuously service between our Vertiports to provide transportation services to customers like logistics companies, tourism companies, TNC's and more.

-Energy assets at our vertiports required for UAM operation allow us to create buinesses like energy arbitrage, selling to the grid and storage for backup.
+Energy assets at our Vertiports required for our operation allow us to create new buinesses like energy arbitrage, sale to the grid and storage for backup.

-The company will be involved in exploiting the value will be generated at and around our vertiports in commercial and office spaces, land and housing developments.
+The company is involved in exploiting the value generated at and around our Vertiports in commercial & office spaces and real estate developments.

-Large amounts of city and environmental data will be captured persistently from on board the air vehicles and from the vertiports, processed and sold to different data markets.
+Large amounts of currently non existing city and environmental data will be captured persistently from on board our Air Vehicles and Vertiports, processed and sold to different data markets.

 Airspace Integration Architecture